 Because a tax credit reduces your tax bill dollar for dollar, this basically means Uncle Sam will give you up to $2,500 per year for each qualifying college student in your family.

-And, unlike the old Hope credit, which was available only for a student’s first two years of college, the American Opportunity credit can be claimed for all four years of post-high-school education.
+And, unlike the old Hope credit, which was available only for a student’s first two years of college, the American Opportunity credit can be claimed for up to four years of qualified post-high-school education.
 You get the maximum credit if you spend at least $4,000 in qualifying expenses, which now include the cost of books as well as tuition and fees.

 More credit for lower- and higher-income taxpayers

-If you're a lower-income taxpayer and the credit is worth more than your tax bill for the year, up to 40 percent of the credit (as much as $1,000) will be returned to you as a tax refund.
+If you're a lower-income taxpayer and the credit is worth more than your tax bill for the year, up to 40 percent of the credit (as much as $1,000) can be returned to you as a tax refund even if you do not owe nay tax.
 The old Hope credit could wipe out your tax bill but never gave you cash back.

 There’s also good news for some higher-income taxpayers: The new rules greatly expanded the number of families who qualify for the credit.
 The old Hope credit was phased out for single taxpayers with Adjusted Gross Income (AGI) of more than $50,000 and it disappeared altogether at $60,000.
 For couples filing jointly, the credit phased out between $100,000 and $120,000 of AGI.
-(AGI is basically taxable income before subtracting personal and dependent exemptions and standard or itemized deductions.)
+(AGI is basically taxable income after subtracting adjustments and before subtracting standard or itemized deductions.)

 The other rules for qualifying for the American Opportunity credit are the same as for the Hope credit.